 remarkable impact on productivity in the workplace.
 The difference between a historic and a modern view of office politics is how we address it.
 The fact is, there is a need for office politics – it’s how we get things done.
 Embracing this view is the key to getting to the next level, which is differentiating between office behaviors that are positive and welcome or negative and offensive.

-Today more than ever, employers want employees to own what is expected of them.
+Today more than ever, employers want employees to own what they expect of them.
 That means acknowledging responsibility for their outcomes.
 And in return, employees expect their employers to demonstrate ethics and integrity in their actions.
 When both parties agree to accept these goals, the result becomes a culture of Personal Accountability.Read More›

 When we ask people what motivates employees, many respond with a simple answer: Money.
 Sure, money might be a factor.
 But let’s be real.
 Is it the ONLY factor?
 It may also be true that in addition to money, there are a wide range of motivators that are more personal and individual to your employees.
 Few people would turn down a raise or bonus, but true satisfaction is more complex than that.